ygfalcon/Solsniper-zero/TESTING.md

 # Testing

 Before running the test suite make sure all dependencies are installed.
+The helper scripts `start.command` and `run.sh` attempt to run with `python3.11` when available, falling back to `python` and exiting with an error if neither interpreter can be found.
 Install the package in editable mode with the development extras:

 ```bash